And a happy Monday to you, hour two of the Rush Limbaugh Show.

 We can get lazy.

-Uh you know, heaven forbid the economy should improve.
+You know, heaven forbid the economy should improve.

-And I say that totally tongue in cheek.
+And I say that totally tongue-in-cheek.

-That that is our occasion to say, look, there's the resiliency of the American economy, an economy so strong and so resilient that not even these people could kill it.
+That is our occasion to say, look, there's the resiliency of the American economy, an economy so strong and so resilient that not even these people could kill it.

 And that's what you say.

-And then you say you really want to see some continued improvement, then let's have some growth unfettered by confiscatory taxation.
+And then you say, you really want to see some continued improvement?

-Let's have uh an entrepreneurial spirit and a pro-business environment coming from Washington so that we can have even more job growth, even more economic growth, even more strong GDP numbers, even more strong consumer confidence.
+Let's have an entrepreneurial spirit and a pro-business environment coming from Washington so that we can have even more job growth, even more economic growth, even more strong GDP numbers, even more strong consumer confidence.

-So that's that's what we we saddle up for.
+So that's what we saddle up for.

 How many metaphors can I come up with here?

-That that's that's what we do.
+That's what we do.

-And we have to fight hard every day all the way till November.
+And we have to fight hard every day, all the way till November, because if we fall asleep at the switch from overconfidence or all, we got this one.

-Uh we're going to be bitterly disappointed.
+We're going to be bitterly disappointed.

 And listen, if we are disappointed, I don't want it to be because we only got 30 seats instead of the 50 everybody was predicting.